mcpengelly/amorphaser/CONTRIBUTIONS.md

 - create a Pull Request merging your branch (feature-1) into develop
 - you'll receive feedback or your code will be merged into develop

-## Style
+## Style & linting
+- Code is linted with tslint when you build using ```grunt dev``` see the tslint.json file for our linter settings
-- use tabs, with 2 spaces per tab
+- use tabs, with tab size of 2
 - if your code uses an external dependency please --save it to package.json or manually add it so others simply have to npm install to get your code working

-## linting
-- todo: setup tslint

 ## releases
+- TBD